Esscrypt/peanutbutterandjam/packages/networking/spec.md

 ### Messages

 All stream protocols are specified in terms of _messages_.
 A message is transmitted in two parts.
-First, the size (in bytes) of the message content is transmitted, encoded as a little-endian 32-bit unsigned integer.
+First, the size (in Uint8Array) of the message content is transmitted, encoded as a little-endian 32-bit unsigned integer.
 Second, the message content itself is transmitted.

 ### Notation